Involvement, Engagement, & Leadership

 - Students involved on campus tend to have better grades and retention and are more likely to graduate.
 Not to mention they have more fun while at the University of Arizona.
 See what’s happening on campus and be a part of it!

 - Come check out Student Government [ASUA & GPSC] on the 3rd level of the Student Union, if you want to join a club or organization, or just come out to one of our incredible events; Spring Fling or great concerts anyone?

-- If you’re up on the 4th level of the Student Union, drop by the Center for Student Involvement & Leadership to find out about Fraternity & Sorority Programs, the Women’s Resource Center, Pride Alliance, the VETS Center, and UA Leadership Programs.
+- If you’re up on the 4th level of the Student Union, drop by the Center for Student Involvement & Leadership to find out about Fraternity & Sorority Programs, the Women’s Resource Center, Pride Alliance, the VETS Center, and University Leadership Programs.

 - And then when you want to relax, head down to the 1st, 2nd and 3rd levels of the Student Union and you’ll find the Games Room, Gallagher Theater, the Union and Kachina Galleries.

 - The University of Arizona offers one of the finest college dining services in the country.
 Our quality, variety, convenience, and healthy food options are unsurpassed.

 - The Arizona Student Unions offer several convenient services right inside the Student Union Memorial Center.
 So you never have to leave campus; banking services, US Post Office, CatCard Services, UA Bookstore, and much more.